Languages of Slovenia: Foreign languages

 Historically, German was the lingua franca of Central European space and was perceived as the language of commerce, science and literature in Slovenia.
 Consequently, German used to be the first foreign language taught in schools.
 With the formation of Yugoslavia, Serbo-Croatian became the language of federal authorities and the first foreign language taught in school.
 Slovenes pick up Serbo-Croatian more easily than other foreign languages due to its relative linguistic similarity to Slovene, as both form the South Slavic dialect continuum.

 Nowadays, English has superseded it and is taught as the first foreign language throughout the country from pre-school onwards.
 German has, however, retained its strong position as an important language and is the most common second foreign language in high schools.
-According to the EU, Slovenia has the highest competence in German of any non-Germanic country, with only Luxembourg, the Netherlands, and Denmark being higher.
+According to Eurostat, Slovenia has the highest competence in German of any non-Germanic country, with only Luxembourg, the Netherlands, and Denmark being higher.
 Other second foreign languages are Italian, Spanish, French and Hungarian.
 Among the five subjects in the Slovenian finishing exam (Matura), one foreign language—most commonly English—is compulsory.

 As a consequence of different foreign languages having been taught at different times, there is no prevailing foreign language knowledge in Slovenia.
-Younger generations know English and Serbo-Croatian well enough to communicate, whereas elder generations speak Serbo-Croatian better.
+Younger generations speak English and Serbo-Croatian well enough to communicate, whereas elder generations generally speak Serbo-Croatian and German better.
 There are also regional differences, especially among the knowledge of a second foreign language, with German being more frequently taught and used in Styria region, whereas residents of the Littoral region have better familiarity with Italian.
+In Prekmurje region, Prekmurje dialect sees a degree of mixing with Kajkavian Croatian, while in Gorizia on the border with Italy, Littoral Slovene dialects see Italian, Venetian and Friulian influence.